L-souhaiel/Cplusplus-Raspi-Project-Humidity-sensor-Oled/README.md

 ## Automatic

-in this mode the program continue the measuring of the humidty in the room and print the data on  the Oled Display . when the humdity is less than 50 % then
+In this mode the program measures the humidty in the room continuously and print the data on the Oled Display. when the humdity is less than 50 % then the

-humidifier  will turned on until the humdity will be greater than 50 %. and if the humidty is greater than 70 % ,the dehumidifier will turned on until the humdity
+humidifier will be turned on until the humdity will be greater than 50 %. and if the humidty is greater than 70 % ,the dehumidifier will be turned on until the humdity

-will be less than 70 % .
+will be less than 70 %. when the humidity is between 50% and 70% bother the humidifer and dehumidifier will be turned off.

 in this project it will be used two leds instead of the humidifier and dehumidifier.